 Why is interoperability, or continuity of care, important?

 In a survey with over 100 healthcare professionals, the majority identified interoperability as one of the largest challenges when attempting to implement remote patient monitoring.
 One-third of those same respondents stated that their current healthcare organization uses “four or more disparate systems in a given day – suggesting that current workflows are not aligned to efficiently support patient care.”
 This survey displays a lack of integrated data in healthcare organizations.
 In order to create more efficient, accurate, and effective care, interoperability is essential.
-All systems in one organization should have Electronic Health Records (EHR) integrated and working in sync with one another.
+All systems in one organization should have electronic health records (EHR) integrated and working in sync with one another.
 This allows clinicians and their teams to monitor patients with all relevant data and intervene at the appropriate time.

 How will interoperability evolve in the future?

 Many healthcare leaders believe that what happens between in-person patient visits is just as important as what happens in the sporadic visits.
 The future of this data collected between visits lies in its interoperability.
 As systems evolve and increase their interoperability, the efficiency of RPM will evolve and increase as well.
 The standards of the interoperability of this data have already evolved, but further evolution depends on future technology supporting it.
 With the massive integration of telehealth and RPM during the public health crisis, there is a growing need for continuity of care that interoperability will have to catch up with.
 The future of RPM interoperability will allow patients greater access to their own biometrics and become more involved with their own treatment and recovery plans.
 With greater continuity of care, and continuity as a patient, remote care can facilitate even more patient to provider relationships and streamline the sharing of patient data between clinicians.
-Book a demo to learn more about how remote patient monitoring interoperability can streamline your practice.